DeanAyalon/dean-server/readme.md

 > Add `-p <project>` to run the container under a specific stack

 ## Profiles
-This repository contains separate configuration for live and dev containers, so that they can run individually without interfering with each other
+This repository contains separate configuration for different containers according to profile.

 Use: `docker compose --profile <profile> <command>`